simonqv/INDA/README.md

   used with an object or primitive), and is used because the author thought that `is(false)` sounded better than `equalTo(false)`.

-As usual, you are to implement the test methods with a `fail("Not implemented!")` statement!
+As usual, you are to implement the test methods with a `fail("Not implemented")` statement!
 Note that **both `SetTest` and `HashSetTest` have unimplemented tests!**